 So, what would I like to see in 2017 and beyond for the Nigerian film industry?

 COLLABORATION: Collaboration has been a huge problem over the years, and it’s because of competition as those in the business have just wanted to keep their heads above water and survive.
-But I hope with ELFIKE setting a precedent with “The Wedding Party” this year, it will inspire more collaboration, and not necessarily by the big players only, but also the “little” guys.
+But I hope with ELFIKE setting a precedent with "The Wedding Party" in 2016, it will inspire more collaboration, and not necessarily by the big players only, but also the “little” guys.
 I’d like to see more filmmakers pool resources to make a singular piece of work, which may do far better than if they continue to insist on flying solo, due to their combined strength and experience.

 SCALE: Nollywood films, like the early indie films in the US, are known for their low budgets and very fast productions.
 While films like the aforementioned "76," "93 days," and "The CEO" would continue to be the exception for a while, it would be great if there are a few more higher budget, more professional productions released every year that could inspire upcoming filmmakers , convert skeptics of Nollywood cinema into fans, and show investors - locally and internationally - just what is possible when the right financing is available to talented Nigerian filmmakers.

-GLOBAL POSITIONING: All filmmakers want is a paying audience who enjoy their product, and want to see them grow as artists; 8 Nigerian filmmakers screened their films on a global platform at TIFF this year, and had the opportunity to see how non-native audiences respond to stories from Nigeria.
+GLOBAL POSITIONING: All filmmakers want is a paying audience who enjoy their product, and want to see them grow as artists; 8 Nigerian filmmakers screened their films on a global platform at TIFF in 2016, and had the opportunity to see how non-native audiences respond to stories from Nigeria.
 The reviews varied; some films thrived and others didn’t; but it was an immeasurable experience.
 The more Nollywood films are able to travel and gain traction, the better for the industry.
 It could lead to distributors acquiring territory rights, investors looking to finance films, co-production deals between Nigeria and other countries, foreign studios and content commissioners looking to partner with or have local offices in Nigeria, crossovers opportunities for directors and actors which expand their options and visibility, and much more.
 This kind of advancement would mean more income to content producers, interest in local productions and more opportunities for the players.